learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

   The ``/fillslot`` page is now sorted just like the catalog.
 - Added a lunch deadline for students.
 The "Student Lunch Selection" module depends on this deadline.
 - Fixed an error where texting would fail (without finishing) if an invalid phone number was encountered.
 - Added duration field on the manage class page, which can be modified if no sections of the class have been scheduled yet.
+The duration field was also added to the class search page.
+- Added class style (if used) and resource requests to the manage class and class search pages.
 - Teacher registration grade ranges can now be program specific (see tag ``grade_ranges``).
 - Fixed walk-in registration and class import errors introduced by teacher registration grade ranges.
 - Fixed an error that occurred when students had no amount due.